xaur/decred-proposals/drafts/translations-2021.md

 ## Budget

-We propose that the proposal be allocated the same budget as the initial one, which is **33 000 USD for the rest of the duration of 2021.** Past performance is a good sign that this budget will be sufficient to satisfy the translation efforts without exceeding it.
+We propose that the proposal be allocated the same budget as the initial one, which is **USD 33,000 for the rest of the duration of 2021.** Past performance is a good sign that this budget will be sufficient to satisfy the translation efforts without exceeding it.
 Once again, it needs to be stressed that this is a **projected maximum budget** with the actual spending hopefully being much less, as indicated by past performance, and that **all funds not spent by the proposal will remain in the project Treasury**.

 Once again, I thank you very much for your time and attention and look forward to a fruitful discussion.
 As always, all constructive feedback is very welcome and appreciated.